-U of T instructors who meet the following criteria can apply for the D3:QA cohort:
+U of T instructors who meet the following criteria can apply for the D3:QRS cohort:

 Use of Funds

-This funding is on a one-time only basis.
-Funds will be transferred to your Principal Investigator (PI) account.
+Instructor incentive funding is on a one-time only (OTO) basis.

 The review committee will consider proposals based on Data-Driven Design: Quercus Analytics Funding Rubric.
 Recommended proposals will be forwarded to the Office of the Vice-Provost, Innovations in Undergraduate Education for final review and approval.

 Other Application Details: